SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedViewTablesOtherElement.md

 1. Create a view using data and keys from the aggregator element and data from the source elements.

-   - Example 1: Use all element IDs specified in 2802 (possible since DataMiner version 7.5):
+   - Example 1: Use all element IDs specified in 2802:

      ```xml
      <ArrayOptions index="0" options=";volatile;view=1200">